 Our unique MBA

-The Collège aims at developing a young leader's mindset so he or she can cope with agile companies, ever-changing variables and leadership in a globalized context.
+The Collège aims at developing a young leader's mindset so he or she can cope with agile companies, ever-changing variables and leadership in a globalized and digital context.
 A year spent at the Collège is a year spent in a thriving network of like-minded ambitious Fellows, renowned professors, challenging managers and inspirational entrepreneurs.
-The Collège is a network of excellence, specially designed for engineers and scientists at the starting point of a career in management.
+The seminars are organized across our three campuses, i.e. every Fellow will attend courses in Paris, Munich and Turin.

 - establishing an entrepreneurial mindset